-June 1, 1983: Dislocated Workers Program began with grant funding, set up at BELL.
+June 1, 1983: Dislocated Workers Program began with grant funding, set up at Bell School Road Center (formerly Bell Grade School, college-owned).

 Summer 1983: Starlight Theatre was transformed with a permanent seating shell, light booth, and stage as a result of community leader-led fundraising for a "Community Arts Center" and named the "Bengt Sjostrom Theatre" [in honor of a major benefactor].